 - If you renovate or redecorate, recycle or donate old items.

-- In the restrooms use real, not paper towels or air hand dryers plus refill reusable soap containers with bulk, natural hand soap.
+- In the restrooms use real towels instead of paper towels or air hand dryers.
+Use refill reusable soap containers with bulk, natural hand soap.

 - Always print on both sides of recycled content paper and reuse or recycle ink cartridges you use in your printers.

 - Try easy steps like staple-free staplers, reusable coasters, reusable menus, reusable coffee, and tea filters, and sign up for junk mail reduction.